 logoPROFESSIONAL VERSION

-Diagnosis is confirmed easily by finding live, motile P strongyloides larvae in skin scrapings of affected areas.
-The larvae are cylindrical and ~600 × 38 mcm.
-Histologic examination of skin biopsy specimens reveals larvae in the hair follicles and superficial dermis and usually an inflammatory dermal infiltrate.
-The larvae are readily cultivated on blood agar plates at 77°F (25°C).
+Diagnosis of rhabditic dermatitis is confirmed easily by finding live, motile R strongyloides larvae in skin scrapings of affected areas.
+Larvae are cylindrical and approximately 600 mcm × 38 mcm.
+Histological examination of skin biopsy specimens reveals larvae in hair follicles and the superficial dermis, and usually an inflammatory dermal infiltrate.
+Larvae are readily cultivated on blood agar plates at 25°C (77°F).

-Effective treatment consists primarily of removing and destroying moist, infested bedding material and moving the animal to a clean, dry environment.
+Effective treatment of rhabditic dermatitis consists primarily of removing and destroying moist, infested bedding material and moving the animal to a clean, dry environment.
 Usually, spontaneous recovery ensues.
-It may be desirable to dip or spray the affected animals with an insecticidal preparation at least twice at weekly intervals.
-Short-term use of corticosteroids may be indicated if pruritus is severe.
+It might be helpful to dip or spray affected animals with an insecticidal preparation at least twice at weekly intervals.
+Short-term use of corticosteroids, including various macrocyclic lactones, could be indicated if pruritus is severe.

 For More Information

-Also see pet health content regarding Pelodera infection in dogs.
+• Also see pet owner content regarding Rhabditis infection in dogs.

 quizzes_lightbulb_red